YSTEMandChess/app.ystemandchess.com/README.md

 &nbsp;

 Following the chess server, we need to run the stockfish server to allow players to play with an AI.
 This is done in the directory 'stockfishServer'.
-After navigating inside the directory, you need to run 'nodemon index.js'.
+After navigating inside the directory, you need to run `nodemon index.js`.
 This will start the stockfish server.

 &nbsp;